amirhessam88/amirhessam88/README.md

 - 🔭 Working on [SlickML](https://github.com/slickml/slick-ml)
 - 🌱 Learning More Details on Development of a Open Source Software
 - 👯 Looking to Collaborate on Cool Machine Learning Projects & Publications
-- 💬 Ask me about Data Science, Machine Learning, & Scientific Computing.
+- 💬 Ask me about Data Science, Machine Learning & Scientific Computing.

 ---